rgerlame/ubc-biol548o-w2020/README.md

-# ubc-biol548o-w2020
+# ubc-biol548o-w2021

 BIOL 548O is a short module designed to help students work with datasets more effectively and efficiently.

 ## Instructor

-Dr. Matthew Pennell
+Dr. Rachel Germain
 Assistant Professor, Department of Zoology
-Email: pennell@zoology.ubc.ca
+Email: rgermain@zoology.ubc.ca
 Office hours: By appointment
-Office: Biodiversity 208
+Office: Zoom zoom

 ## Logistics

-The module will run from *February 4th* to *March 5th* 2020.
+The module will run from *February 4th* to *March 9th* 2021.
 Note that this differs slightly from the dates in the UBC Course calendar.
 There will be no classes during Reading Week.

-Classes will be in Biosciences 4223 on Tuesdays and Thursdays from 1500-1630.
+Classes will be on Zoom, accessed via Canvas, on Tuesdays and Thursdays from 1500-1630.

 ## Grades